vercel/vercel/README.md

 2. Link the package to the global module directory: `npm link`
 3. Transpile the source code and watch for changes: `npm start`
 4. You can now start using `now` from the command line!

+As always, you can use `npm test` to run the tests and see if your changes have broken anything.